frankframework/frankframework/SECURITY.md

 | 7.0.x   | :x:                |:x:               | Jun 1, 2018      |
 | < 6.1   | :x:                |:x:               | Dec 13, 2016     |

 *Please always update to the latest available release.
-CVE's are solved on a best-effort basis, on version not older then 1 year after the initial release date (specified in the table above).
+CVE's are solved on a best-effort basis, on versions not older then 1 year after the initial release date (specified in the table above).

 ## Reporting a Vulnerability